orasimos/AgronitorApp/README.md

 - Tomcat
 - Android
 - Swagger

+## API Documentation
+The api documentation can be found at: http://localhost:8080/swagger-ui/index.html

 ## Disclaimer
 Currently the app uses an internal script to update the measurements of each greenhouse in 30 minute intervals.